 Today, I’m fighting the idea, shared by many poor rural households, that rural areas have no future.
 Local solutions are possible, and we can help small family farms to survive.
 But we also need global action to limit the damages of this climate crisis.

 Josiane who lives in Belfort village in Mahevadoany, Antahala district, Madagascar

 With support from CARE, we have planted more than 2,000 local and fast growing trees (Casuarina equisetifolia), that act as windbreaks.
-I was really impressed this action, even though some people were not sure if the planting would help.
+I was really impressed by this action, even though some people were not sure if the planting would help.
 I knew that our children were in danger and could die in this village.
-But even if the sea was taking away our seedlings, we had to keep planting.
-In three years, the sea has receded by several dozen meters thanks to our natural barrier.
+In three years, the sea has receded several dozen meters thanks to our natural barrier.
 Now, the whole community is convinced that it is essential.
 Every weekend families gather in the morning to care for the trees.